 Author’s note:

-We lived, altogether, five different places in Oklahoma City like a dog who follows his tail around and around in the middle of a mat trying to find a comfortable place where he can finally rest.
-We lived on Portland Avenue close to May avenue, Elliot street in the real slums of the town, Northwest 10th street, On Thirteenth Street close to the children’s hospital, and finally on 23rd Street close to the capital.
+Altogether, five different places in Oklahoma City was where we lived.
+To feel like a dog who follows his tail around and around in the middle of a mat trying to find a comfortable place where he can finally rest seemed to be our destiny.
+We lived on Portland Avenue close to May avenue, Elliot street in the real slums of the town, Northwest 10th street, On Thirteenth Street close to the children’s hospital, and finally on 23rd Street in the vicinity of the capital.
 Of all the places the last was the nicest.
 I’ll give a page to each location.

 Portland Avenue